mfat/homebrew-sshpilot/README.md

 Works on macOS Homebrew and Linuxbrew.
 The formula is build-from-source; first install pulls the GTK4 stack (gtk4, libadwaita, vte3, gtksourceview5, py3cairo, pygobject3, sshpass, etc.) and a Python virtualenv carrying paramiko / cryptography / keyring / psutil.

+## Application Launcher (macOS)
+You can use [Platypus](https://sveinbjorn.org/platypus) to create a launcher for SSH Pilot.
+You need the correct path (for example: /usr/local/Cellar/sshpilot/4.7.9/bin/sshpilot)

 ## Requirements
 [Homebrew](https://brew.sh/)